-Description. - This species is very common.
+Description .- This species is very common.
 Its

 head is crescent-shaped and scarcely as wide as long.
 The abdomen is narrow and rather ovoid in form, and is comprised of nine segments.
-The legs are short and are equipped with claws which aid it in a, Mouth Parts, c, Legs. e, Thorax. b, Antennae. d, Head. f, Abdomen.
+The legs are short and are equipped with claws which aid it in holding on to its host.
+A few scattering hairs are noted over the head, legs and abdomen.

+Fig. 8-TRICHODECTES SCALARIS-magnified. a, Mouth Parts. c, Legs. e, Thorax. b, Antennae. d, Head. f, Abdomen.